 Are you a son of a Veteran?
 Do you want to join The American Legion family?

 The Post 2 SAL squadron is an active part of the Post, and provides the opportunity for those who were unable to serve to supportive American Legion mission.
-Squadron 2 meets at 6:30 pm the third Tuesday of each month.
-For more information about the Squadron of the Sons at Post 2, Contact Squadron Commander Dan Chipman, 865-719-1207 or firstname.lastname@example.org
+Squadron 2 meets at 7:30 pm the third Thursday of each month at Knoxville Harley Davidson, 5810 Clinton Hwy in Knoxville.
+For more information about the Post 2 SAL Contact Squadron Commander Dan Chipman, 865-719-1207 or email@example.com

 The SAL organizes a variety of fundraising activities during the year to support the Post as well as local youth charities.
 These activities including an annual golf tournament and a spring and fall turkey shoot.